 Twelve of the 16 trials were included in the NMA of change from baseline in monthly migraine days.
-Ten of the trials were placebo controlled, while two trials compared topiramate with either amitriptyline or propranolol.
-The trials used similar definitions of migraine days: a day with migraine (with or without aura) or probable migraine (lacking one migraine feature) lasting at least 30 minutes (at least four hours in Bigal 2015b).
+Ten of the trials compared an active therapy to placebo only, while two trials compared topiramate with either amitriptyline or propranolol.
+Overall, the trials used similar definitions of migraine days: a day with migraine (with or without aura) or probable migraine (lacking one migraine feature) lasting at least 30 minutes (at least four hours in Bigal 2015b).
 The CGRP inhibitor trials also considered a day taking acute migraine-specific medication as a migraine day.
-Table 3.5 contains the data inputs for the NMA, which included the mean change from baseline and standard error for each arm of the trials, and the difference in change from baseline for each active therapy versus placebo as reported in the trials.
+Table 3.7 presents the data inputs for the NMA, which included the mean change from baseline and standard error for each arm of the trials.
+If these data were not reported, we included the reported change from baseline at endpoint.
+For the arm-level change from baseline, a negative value indicated a reduction in monthly migraine days.
+Across the trials, patients receiving placebo experienced an average reduction from baseline of 1.1 to 5.3 migraine-days per month.
 Overall, trials reported greater reductions in monthly migraine days for all interventions versus placebo.
-The head-to-head trials reported slightly larger reductions with topiramate than with amitriptyline (Dodick 2009) or slightly larger reductions with propranolol than with topiramate (Diener 2004).
+The head-to-head trials reported greater reductions with topiramate than with amitriptyline (Dodick 2009) and greater reductions with propranolol than with topiramate (Diener 2004).

-Table 3.6 presents the results from the NMA with random treatment effects.
-The first column shows the difference in the change from baseline for each intervention versus placebo, with the corresponding 95% credible intervals in the second column.
+Table 3.8 presents the results from the NMA with random treatment effects.
+The first column shows the difference in the change from baseline for each intervention versus placebo, with the corresponding 95% Crls.
 Negative values indicated a larger reduction in monthly migraine days versus placebo.
-Patients using erenumab had approximately 1.3 (70 mg dose) and 1.9 (140 mg dose) fewer migraine days per month than those on placebo, whereas those on fremanezumab had 1.4 (quarterly dose) or 1.9 (monthly dose) fewer migraine days per month; these estimates were statistically significant.
-Patients on galcanezumab 120 mg had approximately 0.9 fewer migraine days per month than those on placebo, which was not statistically significant.
-For the oral preventive therapies, patients experienced approximately 1.2 (propranolol 160 mg and topiramate 100 mg), or 1.1 (topiramate 200 mg) fewer migraine days per month, which were statistically significant versus placebo.
-Neither amitriptyline dose nor the topiramate 50 mg dose were statistically significant versus placebo.
-Results for erenumab 140 mg, erenumab 70 mg, and fremanezumab monthly versus topiramate 50 mg were statistically significant.
+Erenumab had an average of 1.3 (70 mg dose) and 1.9 (140 mg dose) fewer migraine days per month than placebo, whereas fremanezumab had 1.2 (quarterly dose) or 1.6 (monthly dose) fewer migraine days per month than placebo and galcanezumab 120 mg had 1.9 fewer migraine days per month than those on placebo; these estimates were statistically significant.
+The oral preventive therapies (propranolol 160 mg, topiramate 100 mg, topiramate 200 mg, amitriptyline 25-100 mg) had an average of 1.0 to 1.2 fewer migraine days per month versus placebo, which were statistically significant except for amitriptyline.
+Results for erenumab 140 mg, galcanezumab 120 mg, erenumab 70 mg, and fremanezumab monthly versus topiramate 50 mg were statistically significant.
 No other results comparing the CGRP inhibitors to active therapies were statistically significant.

-The estimated change from baseline for each active preventive therapy is presented in column three, with the corresponding 95% credible intervals in column four.
-Here, the estimates for the CGRP inhibitors ranged from 3.5 fewer migraine days per month with erenumab 70 mg to 4.1 fewer migraine days per month with erenumab 140 mg.
+The estimated change from baseline for each active preventive therapy is presented in the second column of Table 3.8 along with the corresponding 95% CrIs.
+Here, the estimates for the CGRP inhibitors ranged from 3.9 fewer migraine days per month with fremanezumab quarterly to 4.6 fewer migraine days per month with erenumab 140 mg or galcanezumab 120 mg.

-In addition, the OLE of the Phase II erenumab trial followed patients for one year.
+For longer-term data, the OLE of the Phase II erenumab trial followed patients for one year.
 All patients were given 70 mg of erenumab.
-After one year, patients had an average of 5.0 fewer migraine days per month compared with 3.4 fewer migraine days per month at week 12 among the patients taking erenumab 70 mg during the double-blind phase.
+After one year, patients had an average of 5.0 fewer

-Table 3.5.
+Table 3.7.
 Data for Change from Baseline in Monthly Migraine Days in Episodic Migraine Patients